🇮🇪

 Use HappyCow before you eat out

-Dublin has dozens of fully dedicated vegan restaurants with long track records.
-Cork and Galway have reliable café circuits.
+Dublin has dozens of fully dedicated vegan restaurants with long track records, concentrated around Portobello, the south city centre, and the city centre proper.
+Cork and Galway have reliable cafe circuits.
 For any town outside these three cities, check HappyCow before you arrive rather than hoping to find options on foot.
-A safe fallback in most Irish towns is a well-established Indian restaurant — dal and chana-based dishes are often genuinely plant-based, though always confirm no ghee in the cooking.
+A reliable fallback in most Irish towns is a well-established Indian restaurant: dal and chana-based dishes are often genuinely plant-based, though always confirm no ghee in the cooking base.

 02